July 10, 2019

-Non-Contact Type Temperature Sensors: These types of temperature meters are not in direct contact of the object rather, they measure the degree of hotness or coolness through the radiation emitted by the heat source.
+Non-Contact Type Temperature Sensors: These types of temperature meters are not in direct contact with the object rather, they measure the degree of hotness or coolness through the radiation emitted by the heat source.

 The contact and non-contact temperature sensors are further divided into:

-The difference in the coefficient of linear expansion of both the metals causes them to produce a mechanical bending movement when it’s subjected to heat.
+The difference in the coefficient of linear expansion of both metals causes them to produce a mechanical bending movement when it’s subjected to heat.

 Most of the thermistors have a negative temperature coefficient (NTC) which means their resistance decreases with an increase in the temperature.
-But, there are a few thermistors that have a positive temperature coefficient (PTC) and, their resistance increases with a rise in the temperature.
+But, there are a few thermistors that have a positive temperature coefficient (PTC), and, their resistance increases with a rise in the temperature.

 Resistive Temperature Detectors (RTD)

-RTDs are precise temperature sensors that are made up of high-purity conducting metals such as platinum, copper or nickel wound into a coil.
+RTDs are precise temperature sensors that are made up of high-purity conducting metals such as platinum, copper, or nickel wound into a coil.
 The electrical resistance of an RTD changes similar to that of a thermistor.

 One of the most common temperature sensors includes thermocouples because of their wide temperature operating range, reliability, accuracy, simplicity, and sensitivity.